 While not terrible, the graphics in this game leave little to be desired.
 From extremely colorful backgrounds that could potentially leave anyone dizzy to lagging backgrounds, there are several improvements that could be made to make this game stand out.

 Much like Pokémon, Yo-kai Watch follows the tried-and-tested third person, over the shoulder angle.
 While not new to the role-playing genre, this angle helps players understand and envelope the entire world.
 And an important feature of the game is a watch that helps uncover where Yo-kai are hidden.
 By moving in any given direction, the watch meter (which is located at the top right hand side) helps the player find Yo-Kai under tables, behind trees, or even disguised as a cup.

 Due to its repetitive nature, this game is not difficult to follow.
 Once you are introduced to the first Yo-kai, Whisper, the game shifts and the main objective is to identify and track down other Yo-kai.

-- A World to Discover, A Mystery to Uncover The life of a Samurai is fraught with peril; Players must leave the safety of...
+- A World to Discover, A Mystery to Uncover - The life of a Samurai is fraught with peril; players must leave the safety...